kimei01/KirankedAI/README.md

 > FastAPI backend complete.
 Plain HTML/CSS/JS frontend in active development.

 ## KirankedAI
-A full-stack web app for the [MCSR Ranked](https://mcsrranked.com) Minecraft speedrunning community.
-Users can view a live leaderboard and ask natural language questions about player stats — powered by Claude AI.
+A simple app for the [MCSR Ranked](https://mcsrranked.com) Minecraft speedrunning community.
+Users can view a live leaderboard and ask natural language questions about player stats, powered by Claude AI.

 ## What is MCSR Ranked?
 MCSR Ranked is a mod built for Minecraft as a competitive matchmaking system for speedrunners to race against other players in ranked matches and climb a global ladder.